State Retirement Pension

 The basic State Pension is a regular payment you can get from the government when you reach State Pension age.

-The State Pension age for women is increasing to become equal with the State Pension age for men (65) by November 2018.
+The State Pension age for women is increasing to become equal to the State Pension age for men (65) by November 2018.

-The government proposes to introduce a new single-tier State Pension from 2017.
-The new single-tier State Pension will replace the existing system of basic State Pension and second State Pension.
-This means that instead of paying two separate amounts, it will pay one amount of around £144 a week.
+The government proposes to introduce a new single-tier State Pension from April 2016.
+The new single-tier State Pension will replace the existing system of basic State Pension and additional State Pension.
+This means that instead of being two separate amounts, it will be one amount of around £144 a week.

 There is more information on how these changes may affect you at gov.uk/changes-state-pension

 For information on changes in Northern Ireland, you can visit nidirect.gov.uk